cschwem2er/facerec/cran-comments.md

 - "Please replace \dontrun{} by \donttest{} in your Rd-files."

--> all instances replaced expect for the function facerec_init(), because this would override the API credentials and therefore cause all other examples to fail
+-> all instances replaced except for the function facerec_init(), because this would override the API credentials and therefore cause all other examples to fail